Princeton University Athletics

 In the final 1000m, the Tigers combined to kick out 22 scorers to down the team's total score and bump Princeton over 18th-place Oregon State.

-Meg Madison was next across the line with a time of 20:27.8 for 63rd place.
-First-year Caroline Barton scored third for Princeton, taking 85th place with a time of 20:45.0.
+Meg Madison was next across the line with a time of 20:27.8 for 63rd place, also kicking out 100 runners between 1000m and the finish.
+First-year Caroline Barton scored third for Princeton, passing 98 runners after the 1000m mark to take 85th place with a time of 20:45.0.

 Peyton Leigh and Kyah Anderson rounded out the Tiger scorers in 127th (21:05.9) and 139th place (21:11.1), respectively.